-In the last few years, many U.S. citizens and other travelers have been surprised to find that their phones and other personal electronic devices are subject to search and seizure without a warrant or probable cause upon crossing the border into the U.S. Recently, stories like that of NASA scientist Sidd Bikkannavar have raised questions for UW-Madison’s international travelers, such as “Should I travel?”, “What should I do if a customs official wants to search my work or personal device?” or even, “Don’t they need a warrant to do that?”
+In the last few years, many U.S. citizens and other travelers have been surprised to find that their phones and other personal electronic devices are subject to search and seizure without a warrant or probable cause upon crossing the border into the U.S. Stories like that of NASA scientist Sidd Bikkannavar, and more recently, Andreas Gal have raised questions for UW-Madison’s international travelers, such as “Should I travel?”, “What should I do if a customs official wants to search my work or personal device?” or even, “Don’t they need a warrant to do that?”

 Let’s take that last question first.
 The short answer is, no. Customs and Border Protection do not need a warrant or probable cause to search your phone or laptop.
 Since 2013, the Department of Homeland Security has claimed legal authority to search your electronic devices without a warrant or probable cause at the U.S. border or international airports.
 One likely basis for this interpretation is federal regulation 19 C.F.R § 162.6, assuming one classifies a cell phone, laptop, or other electronic device as “baggage.”